hapax/hapax.github.io/assets/simple-physics.md

 That said, more often than not the missing number is close to $1$, and we can even dimensionally account for factors of $\pi$ (Exercise 4).

-*Parametric overload.* A more serious problem is the overabundance of parameters.
+*Parametric overload.* A more serious problem is having too many parameters.
-If we included the mass of the sphere in the second example, dimensional analysis would fail: we would not be able to solve the equations for $a, b$ and $c$, or rather, there would be an *infinite* number of solutions.
-Which one do we pick?
 With three basic dimensions $M, L, T$, you can have at most three relevant parameters, since each parameter comes with an unknown $(a, b,c)$ and each dimension gives us an equation.
 Three equations is just right for three unknowns.
 Any more unknowns, and you don't have enough equations to determine them all!
-There are further subtleties captured by a result called the [Buckingham $\pi$ theorem](https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem).
+There are further subtleties, but they are all captured in a nice result called the
+[Buckingham $\pi$ theorem](https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem).
+For a very elementary treatment, see [my notes on dimensional analysis](https://hapax.github.io/assets/dimensional-analysis.pdf).

-*Where is the physics?* You might think that since all we do is algebra, there is no physics here at all.
+*Where is the physics?* You might think that since all we do is algebra, there is no physics here at all!
-But to avoid parametric overload, we need to whittle down until we have a manageable number of factors.
+But to avoid parametric overload, we need to whittle down our factors until we have a manageable number.
-Sometimes we can do this by physical reasoning (e.g. Galileo's clever argument that objects of different masses fall at the same speed), or restricting to situations where factors are negligible (e.g. a slowly moving sphere).
+Sometimes we can do this by physical reasoning (e.g. the equivalence principle in Exercise 1), or restricting to situations where factors are negligible (e.g. a slowly moving sphere).
 Sometimes, neither of these works, and we just have to go out, do experiments, and see what varies (e.g. isochronism and viscosity).
 None of these operations necessarily involves hard maths, but they are